Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 Motor Vehicle Insurance

 You need to prove that you have accepted responsibility for the immense privilege of driving a motor vehicle in case something goes wrong.
-That could mean a car accident, property damage, or any other type of incident you might be responsible for while driving.
+That could mean a car accident, property damage, or any other incident you might be responsible for while driving.

 Lien-holders usually require full coverage on vehicles they own.
 If you buy a new car, the finance company holds the lien until it is paid off.
-The lien holder wants to protect their investment, so they require borrowers to carry more insurance to protect against any type of accident.
+The lien holder wants to protect their investment, so they require borrowers to carry more insurance to protect against any accident.
 Full coverage usually includes protection against uninsured and underinsured motorists and is a good idea whether it’s required or not.

 If you get into an accident (or get pulled over for any other reason), you must provide proof of insurance.
 Failure to carry insurance while driving can lead to license suspension or revocation.